Economics of fascism: Liberal phase (1922–1925)

+Corporatist transition (1925–1929)

 Nevertheless, "once Mussolini acquired a firmer hold of power ... laissez-faire was progressively abandoned in favour of government intervention, free trade was replaced by protection[ism] and economic objectives were increasingly couched in exhortations and military terminology".
 De Stefani was forced to resign in 1925 because his policy of free trade was opposed by many Italian business leaders, who favored protectionism and subsidies to insulate domestic business from international competition.
 In 1926, Mussolini gave an impassioned speech demanding monetary policies to halt inflation and stabilize the Italian currency (the lira).
 He also took the final step of officially banning any kind of strike action.
 From 1927 to 1929, under the leadership of the new Finance Minister Alberto Beneduce, the Italian economy experienced a period of deflation, driven by the government's monetary policies.

+Great Depression and mixed economy (1929–1935)

 In 1929, Italy was hit hard by the Great Depression.
 The Italian economy, having just emerged from a period of monetary stabilization, was not ready for this shock and prices fell and production slowed.
 Unemployment rose from 300,787 in 1929 to 1,018,953 in 1933.
 Trying to handle the crisis, the Fascist government nationalized the holdings of large banks which had accrued significant industrial securities.
 The government also issued new securities to provide a source of credit for the banks and began enlisting the help of various cartels (consorzi) that had been created by Italian business leaders since 1922.
 The government offered recognition and support to these organizations in exchange for promises that they would manipulate prices in accordance with government priorities.

 A number of mixed entities were formed, called instituti or enti nazionali, whose purpose it was to bring together representatives of the government and of the major businesses.
 These representatives discussed economic policy and manipulated prices and wages so as to satisfy both the wishes of the government and the wishes of business.
 The government considered this arrangement to be a success and Italian Fascists soon began to pride themselves on this outcome, saying they had survived the Great Depression without infringing on private property.
 In 1934, the Fascist Minister of Agriculture said: "While nearly everywhere else private property was bearing the major burdens and suffering from the hardest blows of the depression, in Italy, thanks to the actions of this Fascist government, private property not only has been saved, but has also been strengthened".

 This economic model based on a partnership between government and business was soon extended to the political sphere in what came to be known as corporatism.
 From 1934 onwards, believing that Italy could have avoided the Great Depression if it had not been linked to international markets, Mussolini insisted that autarky should be one of the primary goals of his government's economic policy.
 To this end, the Fascists began to impose significant tariffs and other trade barriers.
 In 1934, Mussolini boasted that three-quarters of Italian businesses "is in the hands of the state".